/ tool-comparisons / Hetzner vs DigitalOcean for Solo Developers

 Documentation and learning resources.
 DigitalOcean's community tutorials are legendary.
 Thousands of well-written guides covering every server administration topic.
 Hetzner's documentation is functional but minimal.
 For a solo developer learning server management, DigitalOcean's tutorials are an enormous advantage.

 Geographic presence.
-Hetzner has data centers primarily in Germany and Finland, with a US location in Ashburn, Virginia.
-DigitalOcean has data centers in New York, San Francisco, London, Amsterdam, Singapore, Bangalore, Toronto, and Sydney.
-If your users are global, DigitalOcean's geographic spread matters.
+Hetzner has data centers primarily in Germany (Nuremberg, Falkenstein) and Finland (Helsinki), plus a US location in Ashburn, Virginia, and one in Singapore.
+DigitalOcean runs 14 data centers across roughly 11 regions, including New York, San Francisco, Atlanta, Toronto, London, Amsterdam, Frankfurt, Bangalore, Singapore, and Sydney.
+If your users are global, DigitalOcean's geographic spread is wider.
+One caveat on Hetzner pricing by region: its US and Singapore locations include far less free traffic (the CPX line ships 1TB on US plans versus 20TB on EU plans), so the bandwidth math changes once you leave Europe.

 Support quality.
 DigitalOcean offers ticket support with generally good response times.
 Hetzner's support is responsive but more limited in scope.
 Neither offers phone support on basic plans.
 For a solo developer, both are adequate.